lucydot/ChooChoo/docs/instructors/setup.md

         - You **do not** need the ChooChoo-template `.git` folder -  this can be safely ignored/removed.
         - Merge the contents of `.github/` into any existing folder of the same name.

-!!!
-Note

-    - Your ChooChoo repo should be public if you have standard (free) Github account and want to publish tutorials, questions and summary plots online.
+Whichever option you choose your repository should be public if you have standard (free) Github account and want to publish tutorials, questions and summary plots online.

-    - You are advised to create one ChooChoo repository for each class group.
+You are advised to create one ChooChoo repository for each class group.
 This will allow you to track the progress of each individual class rather than all classes combined.

 ## 2. Update Github labels and settings